flyteorg/flytesnacks/docs/getting_started/flyte_project_components.md

 # Flyte project components

-TK - reference Creating a Flyte project
+A Flyte project is a directory containing task and workflow code, internal Python source code, configuration files, and other artifacts needed to package up your code so that it can be run on a Flyte cluster.

-## Directory structure and configuration files
+## Configuration files

+The top-level Flyte project directory contains a Dockerfile and `requirements.txt` file that you can modify to suit the needs of your project.

 (getting_started_python_dependencies)=

 ### `requirements.txt` Python dependencies

-You can specify additional Python dependencies in your project by updating the `requirements.txt` file.
-This gives you the flexibility to use any pip-installable package that your project may need.
+You can specify pip-installable Python dependencies in your project by adding them to the `requirements.txt` file.

 ```{note}
 We recommend using [pip-compile](https://pip-tools.readthedocs.io/en/latest/) to